Five things to know about Supreme Court’s decision to curtail college affirmative action

 “We have never permitted admissions programs to work in that way, and we will not do so today,” he added.

 Both Harvard and UNC had admission processes that allowed race to be a deciding factor between applicants.
-The challengers in both cases said this had negative impacts toward white and Asian American students.
+The challengers in both cases said this had negative impacts on white and Asian American students.

 In 2003, the high court ruled in the Grutter case that the 14th Amendment allowed for the tailored use of race in admissions, but it also seemed to set a timeline on how long that would last.